Mantra-7/Simulator/README.md

 You can also use assembler given to make binary instructions from assembly.
 Butif you already have the input files in input folder then you can directly go to instructions to run the simulator.

+There are 2 versions of this simulator.
+One of them has all code in a single file named PipelineProcessor.cpp and other has code distributed over multiple c++ files.

 ## Instructions to run assembler:

 Go to Assembler folder -